Home

 Help

-US & American History Constitutional Amendments Cut & Paste Activity Worksheets
+US & American History Constitutional Amendments Bill of Rights Summary Worksheet

 By The Magical Avocado

 The Amendments to the US Constitution are an integral part of American History and Civics courses.
-This pdf Amendments to the Constitution cut and paste activity can be used in American History, Civics, and Government classes!
+This pdf set asks students to explain each of the Bill of Rights in their own words, and to explain the importance of each.
+This can be used in American History, Civics, Government, and English classes!

 Specifically, this set includes: